 If you have a large and complex vessel such as a modern superyacht, you may need to source a larger surveying firm where partners have a range of competences to cover your needs.

-I have a bit of a problem with this in that I don’t feel the rates accurately consider the time involved, and with a fixed fee model such as this, there is a tendency to rush through the job to maximize the profit.
-Knowing as I do now, the amount of preparation time needed prior to a survey visit, the level and extent of the observations needed during the vessel inspection and possibly a sea trial, and the time to compile a professional report, I can tell you for certain that previous surveys I’ve paid for have had a mere cursory eye cast over things that should have been examined a whole lot more thoroughly.
+I have a bit of a problem with this in that I don’t feel the rates accurately consider the time involved, and with a fixed fee model such as this, there is a tendency to rush through the job to maximise the profit.
+Knowing, as I do now, the amount of preparation time needed prior to a survey visit, the level and extent of the observations needed during the vessel inspection and often a sea trial, and the time to compile a professional report, I can tell you for certain that previous surveys I’ve paid for have had a mere cursory eye cast over things that should have been examined a whole lot more thoroughly.

 It’s a reason why my prices are structured the way they are, to provide a fair hourly rate for the amount of time that needs to be applied in order to do a thorough job.
 If a client’s not happy with my rates then that’s fine, there are plenty of others who will cut corners to give you a lower price…and cut corners they will.
 My husband is happy to recount the time he instructed an insurance condition and valuation report for his 24’ wooden quarter tonne racer on a mooring buoy, to have the chap take photographs from the end of the dock and go away to write his report!

 Does your insurance company recognise your surveyor for their purposes?
 Some insurance companies stipulate the memberships they prefer to see on a surveyor’s report; the American Institute of Marine Underwriters for example recommends SAMS, NAMS and Navtech USSA (US Surveyors Association) members.
 Imagine if you’d just bought your boat and the insurance company rejected your expensive pre-purchase survey!
-This is a rare occurrence but not beyond the realm of possibility; check with your preferred insurance company if you’re in any doubt.
+This is a rare occurrence but not beyond the realm of possibility; check with your preferred insurance company before you commission the survey if you’re in any doubt.

 Whether it’s the failure to send a detailed ‘scope of works’ for you to approve before agreeing the contract, the poor attention given to the wording of an email, the failure to remove his shoes on your treasured vessel, or the issue of a poorly formatted report containing someone else’s boat details, a lack of professionalism is the sure sign of a sloppy survey.
 However, a poor command of English and a lack of affinity with a keyboard aren’t the same and there’s many knowledgeable experts with English as a second language or who weren’t brought up with computers.